 At the start of the season, Dallas came out on a tear defensively and pundits all over the country began to recognize the team is now playing defense.
-They have held their last 30 opponents to under 50% shooting, the longest streak in plays a critical role in that overall improvement, but credit goes towards the other players really buying into coach 's approach towards the defensive end of the court.
+They have held their last 30 opponents to under 50% shooting, the longest streak in the NBA.
+Tyson Chandler plays a critical role in that overall improvement, but credit goes towards the other players really buying into coach Rick Carlisle's approach towards the defensive end of the court.
 Carlisle even acknowledged that most of the time in their practices are geared more towards defense instead of offense.

 The defensive numbers have improved from last season.
 If you look at their opponents field goal percentage, point differential and points per possession, you'll notice that they are all better numbers compared to last year's squad.

-For example, theare currently 3rd in the league in terms of points per shot at 1.16.
-That has them tied with the and just behind the and .
+For example, the Mavericks are currently 3rd in the league in terms of points per shot at 1.16.
+That has them tied with the San Antonio Spurs and just behind the Los Angeles Lakers and Miami Heat.
 Last season, the Mavericks were ranked 8th in the league with points per shot at 1.20.
 It doesn't sound like a radical difference but over the long haul of a season, it really adds up.
 They also rank 8th in the league in terms of points per possession.
 "It's early, we're still working on things," said Carlisle.
 "We want to get better.
 The important thing is we want to sustain what we're doing but we want to be able to improve.
 That's got to be a real emphasis, improvement."

 In order for this team to get to where it ultimately wants to go, it'll need to sustain their energy level and continue their overall improvement on that side of the court.
 "I'm just going to keep talking about defense, defense is going to be in the key," Carlisle said.
 "Look at teams in the finals last year, those games were in the 70s and 80s.
 You're going to have to be able to stop teams and be able to score in low-scoring games."